 Get Involved

-Your input is important to us as the Regional Transportation Authority’s citizens’ advisory committee develops a draft of the next 20-year regional transportation plan.
-The current RTA plan and a half-cent excise (sales) tax, which were approved by voters in May 2006, are set to expire at the end of June 2026.
+Your input is important to us as the Regional Transportation Authority Board finalizes a new draft 20-year regional transportation plan for public review and feedback.
+The current 20-year RTA plan and a half-cent excise (sales) tax, which were both approved by voters in May 2006, are set to expire at the end of June 2026.
+The RTA anticipates a draft plan for 2026-2046 will be ready for public review this spring in advance of a future election, tentatively planned for May 2025.

 Title VI Information